Heat and Cold Sensitivity at Your Vancouver Dentist

 The pain that comes from biting into a cold popsicle or from sipping your favorite beverage if you have sensitive teeth can be extremely unpleasant for some patients.
 Take heart, you’re not the only one.
 Research has actually revealed that 1 in 8 people suffer from having sensitive teeth.

-Why Teeth Become Sensitive
+Why Teeth Become Sensitive?

 The level of sensitivity to hot and cold can be triggered by a number of variables.
 You might not know it, but teeth actually have various layers to them.
 The innermost part of the tooth is called the pulp and is integrated with sensitive nerves.
 The pulp is covered with a layer called dentin, which has small tubules that are each connected to a nerve ending, and also together with the pulp makes the root of the tooth.
 When your periodontics decline, the roots of your teeth end up being exposed and also can lead to sensitivity.